toqix/toqix/README.md

 ## Hi I'm Veit 👋

-I'm a 19 year old Computer Science student at [ETH Zürich](https://ethz.ch).
+I'm a 20 year old Computer Science student at [ETH Zürich](https://ethz.ch).

 🔭 I mostly work on:

 - Embedded Projects using ESP32, STM32, Arduino, etc.
+  - mostly in C and some C++
+- Java
-- Swift & SwiftUI Applications
+- Swift & (SwiftUI) Applications
 - I used to work alot on Minecraft Plugins in Java (they did work well but now are an old relic no one wants to touch)

 ⚡ Take a look at [__IgnyteX Labs__](https://github.com/IgnyteX-Labs).